 While the COVID-19 vaccine is not yet available, healthcare providers are beginning to prepare for how they will facilitate widespread patient access to the shot once it’s ready for distribution.
-Researchers and doctors are hopeful that the vaccine will be the cure to preventing COVID-related complications and death, thereby diminishing the public health crisis and improving the quality of life for people across the U.S.
+Researchers and doctors are hopeful that the vaccine will be the cure to preventing COVID-related complications and death, thereby diminishing the public health crisis and improving the quality of life for people across the United States.

 Why vaccination rates typically struggle

 During the 2019-2020 flu season, only about half of adults in the United States were vaccinated for the flu, according to the Centers for Disease Control and Prevention (CDC).
 While that rate was up three percentage points from the previous year, 52 percent of Americans were not protected against the flu.
 A RAND study suggests that the top three reasons why adults choose to go forgo the flu vaccine includes the beliefs that: